querqy/smui/README.md

 `toggle.rule-deployment.pre-live.present` | Make separated deployments pre-live vs. live possible (and display a button for that on the frontend). | `false`
 `toggle.rule-deployment.custom-script` | If set to `true` the below custom script (path) is used for deploying the rules.txt files. | `false`
 `toggle.rule-deployment.custom-script-SMUI2SOLR-SH_PATH` | Path to an optional custom script (see above). | ``
+`toggle.rule-tagging` | Should tagging feature be activated. | `false`
+`toggle.predefined-tags-file` | Path to optional file, that provides pre-defined rule tags (see "Configure predefined rule tags"). | ``

+##### Configure predefined rule tags (optional)

+Optional.
+You can define pre-defined rule tags, that can be used by the search manager to organise or even adjust the rules exported to the rules.txt.
+See [TestPredefinedTags.json](test/resources/TestPredefinedTags.json) for structure.

 ##### Configure Authentication